Couchers-org/couchers/site/markdown/blog/2021/07/18/development-updates.md

 ## Stats

-TODO

-Since the last update two weeks ago, we had 11 developers contribute to Couchers.org in 301 changes that changed 4.8 thousand lines of code.
-We welcome the three new contributors who joined in the project and helped out on the codebase.
+Since the last update, 7 developers contributed to Couchers.org through 281 changes that changed 14.1 thousand lines of code.
+We welcome the two new contributors who joined in the project and helped out on the codebase.

 None of this would be possible without our 100+ volunteers working in all areas of the project.
 The development teams would like to thank the rest of the core contributors for making our work possible.